-There are two classes of motorcyclists; the ones who have gone down or the ones who are going to go down.
+There are two kinds of riders; those who have already gone down and those who are going to go down.
 The first deals more with riding smarts and experience and the second deals with “others;” drivers of cars, trucks, RVs, and sometimes, other motorcyclists.
 It’s the others that you have absolutely no control over and they text, eat, talk on the phone, and yell at kids while driving this weapon of motorcycle destruction.
 So, before you get all full of yourself and how this can’t happen to you; be smart, be safe, and gear-up.

 You will go down at some time.
 Without good gear, plan on leaving large patches of skin on the road and breaking your bones.
-Leather is great but its heavy and hot.
-With textile clothing, man-made materials such as SuperFabric and Cordura, plus the impact-absorbing ‘armor’ (special rubber padding) enters the picture to save the day.
+Leather is great but its heavy, hot. and not padded.
+But, with man-made materials such as SuperFabric and Cordura, plus the impact-absorbing ‘armor’ (special rubber padding) enters the picture to save the day.
 While you’ll mostly find 500 Denier (measure of material weight), Slatin MotoGear uses 600 Denier Cordura, with SuperFabric over the high-impact areas.
 We use ‘armor’ that’s CE-approved, not CE compatible.
 Its also articulated, so that it moves with you.
-Keep your skin on you and not on the road.
-Keep your bones and brain safer.
-Gear Up.

 Watch SuperFabric being tested for use in the planned Mars Missions.